Etown-CS310/racepace3D/README.md

 ### Level Unlocking
 The seperate levels will be unlocked through playing through and beating the previous levels.

+### Basic Game
+Running, Jumping, Winning and Losing are all possible.
+It's in it's early stages, but working none the less

-## Customizaiton Upgrades
+## Customizaiton Features

 ### Customization Unlocking
 Unlock the different characters that Racepace3D has to offer, and equip them through the menu.

+# Feature Upgrades Yet to implement

+## Game Upgrades

+### Different Enemies
+Unlike Racepace on the web, there will be multiple different kinds of enemies coming from all angles and not just sitting on the floor.

+## Customization upgrades

+### Name Customization
-Also be able to customize your username and tagline.
+Be able to customize your username and tagline.

 ## User Upgrades